coreybrowndev/coreybrowndev/README.md

 - 👨🏻‍💻 Heavily interested in fullstack and system design
 - 🏫 Bachelors in Computer Science at [Ball State University](https://bsu.edu/)
-- 🤹🏼‍♂️ Software Engineer at Motionflo
+- 🤹🏼‍♂️ Software Engineer at CivicPlus
 - 📍 Indiana

 ### What are my hobbies?
-- 🏃 I enjoy playing basketball
+- 🏃 I enjoy any sort of sports
-- ▶️ I have a small AI Automation business
+- ▶️ I do freelance development
-- 🎶 I create full-stack apps for clients
-- 🎸 I enjoy watching youtube and learning new content
+- 🎸 I watch lots of youtube

 <!--